LLNL/GRAPE/README.md

                             topic.
     --recurse               Perform the publish action in submodules.
                             Defaults to True if .grapeconfig.workspace.manageSubmodules is True.
-    --norecurse             Do not perform the publish action in submodules.
+    --noRecurse             Do not perform the publish action in submodules.
                             Defaults to True if .grapeconfig.workspace.manageSubmodules is False.
     --topic=<branch>        The branch to publish.
 Defaults to the current branch.
     --noverify              Set to skip interactive verification of publish commands.